-I belief that this statement adopts too pessimistic a view of the relationship between the able-bodied and the handicapped, at least the physically handicapped.
-Initiatives taken in the legal area are paralleled by the work of voluntary agencies and not least the splendid work of NADOW.
+I believe that this statement adopts too pessimistic a view of the relationship between the able-bodied and the handicapped, at least the physically handicapped.
+Initiatives taken in the legal area are paralleled by the work of voluntary agencies.
 Although I am sure that their practical help to one individual is worth hours of talk and the dreams of academic debate, I also believe that the law should come to play its proper part.
 This will be:

-- \ to encourage a new sensitivity to the needs of the handicapped; - \ to provide redress where there is unwarranted discrimination; - \ to facilitate the provision of needed services and in particular in education, employment, housing and access;

-to reinforce the work of handicapped people themselves and those who help them and to sustain bodies such as NADOW and those who participate in its work.
+- to encourage a new sensitivity to the needs of the handicapped; - to provide redress where there is unwarranted discrimination; - to facilitate the provision of needed services and in particular in education, employment, housing and access; - to reinforce the work of handicapped people themselves and those who help them and to sustain supporting voluntary bodies; - to encourage community appreciation of the fact that disability can include mental as well as physical disability.
+There should be no hierarchy of community acceptance of discrimination based on discrimination amongst the disabled between the physically and mentally handicapped.